aalmazanarbs/simple-docker-belk/README.md

-# BELK stack example with Docker
+# BELK stack 7.2.0 example with Docker

 BELK stack in docker to read logs from log directory with Filebeat, parse in Logstash, store in Elasticsearch and display in Kibana.
-Logs are from 10/Sep/2018 to 16/Sep/2018 (take a look on that to search in Kibana).
+Logs are from 23/Jul/2019 to 29/Jul/2019 (take a look on that to search in Kibana).

 In some cases, it is need to set up the vm.max_map_count=262144 for Elasticsearch.

-The example data are from the month of September 2018.
+The example data are from the month of July 2019.
 The logs will be read from the ./logs/ directory.

-Tested on docker 18.06.1-ce.
+Tested on docker 2.0.0.3

 ## Build and start environment